 An integrated resource plan (IRP) isn’t just a plan; it’s an involved process with multiple evaluation criteria that helps to determine both short and long-term load growth.
 Through a broad analysis of supply-side and customer service options, an integrated resource plan comes into fruition.
 IRP professionals gather for peer support of this process, and to better understand the challenges facing electric and natural gas providers in Western North America.
 Designed as a mix of interactive roundtable discussions and information-rich presentations, forum participants address topics such as resource management, data analysis and modeling, and stakeholder engagement.

 Directors, senior leaders and key organizational contributors who manage the aspects and objectives of their utility’s integrated resource plan are invited to attend.
 Service companies and special interests should contact WEI about involvement.

 Western Energy Institute takes the health and safety of our employees and members very seriously.
 With safety as our top priority, this program is being offered in a virtual format.
 No hotel or travel is required.
 If you have any questions, please contact the Program Manager directly.

 Member Attendee: $199 USD

 Registration includes online access and all digital meeting materials.

 All session times are listed in Pacific time.

-Join us within the hour before the program to ask any questions about the forum, learn more about the meeting virtual experience/platform, and set-up your computer to avoid technical issues prior to our program launch.
+Join us a half hour before the program to ask any questions about the forum, learn more about the meeting virtual experience/platform, and set-up your computer to avoid technical issues prior to our program launch.

 12:00 PM - 12:30 PM